liavkoren/liav.koren.labs/index.md

 # Bio
 I'm a Toronto-based programmer, with a background in design.
 I've been doing a mix of backend and full-stack problem solving for over seven years now.
 I'm an aspiring rationalist, effective altruist, saxophonist, contact-improv dancer and an experience cat annoyer.
-Pronouns: he/they/hey-you.

 # Projects I've been working on